ayufan/gitlab-ci-multi-runner/docs/faq/README.md

 [recipes]: https://gitlab.com/gitlab-org/gitlab-recipes/tree/master/web-server
 [1105]: https://gitlab.com/gitlab-org/gitlab-ci-multi-runner/issues/1105

-## 11. Runner cannot be installed on OSX, because of `"launchctl" failed: exit status 112, Could not find domain for`:
+## 11. `"launchctl" failed: exit status 112, Could not find domain for`

+This message may occur when you try to install GitLab Runner on OSX.
 Make sure that you manage GitLab Runner service from the GUI Terminal application, not the SSH connection.

-## 12. Runner is stuck on `Failed to authorize rights (0x1) with status: -60007.` when using OSX:
+## 12. `Failed to authorize rights (0x1) with status: -60007.`

-There are two problems why this happens:
+If your Runner is stuck on the above message when using OSX, there are two problems why this happens:

-1. Make sure that your user can do UI interactions.
+1. Make sure that your user can perform UI interactions:

-    ```
+    ```bash
     DevToolsSecurity -enable
     sudo security authorizationdb remove system.privilege.taskport is-developer
     ```

     The first command enables access to developer tools for your user.

-    Second command allows the user, member of developer group to do UI interactions, ex. run iOS simulator.
+    The second command allows the user who is member of the developer group to do UI interactions, e.g., run the iOS simulator.

+    ---

-2. Make sure that your runner service doesn't use `SessionCreate = true`.
+2. Make sure that your Runner service doesn't use `SessionCreate = true`.
-Previously when running GitLab Runner as an service we were creating the `LaunchAgents` with `SessionCreate`.
-At that point (`Mavericks`) it was the only solution to make Code Signing work, but recently with introduction of `El Capitan` OSX introduced a lot of new security features which did change this behaviour.
+   Previously, when running GitLab Runner as a service, we were creating `LaunchAgents` with `SessionCreate`.
+At that point (**Mavericks**), this was the only solution to make Code Signing work.
+That changed recently with **OSX El Capitan** which introduced a lot of new security features that altered this behavior.
-Since GitLab Runner 1.1 when creating a `LaunchAgent` we don't set the `SessionCreate`.
-However, in order to upgrade you need to manually reinstall the `LaunchAgent` script:
+   Since GitLab Runner 1.1, when creating a `LaunchAgent`, we don't set `SessionCreate`.
+However, in order to upgrade, you need to manually reinstall the `LaunchAgent` script:

     ```
     gitlab-ci-multi-runner uninstall